EpiGenomicsCode/OmniFold/README.md

 ### Chai-1 PAE & ipSAE Support
 To enable full interface analysis, this tool uses modified Chai-1 scripts (located in `protein_ensemble_pred/chai1_modifications`) that are bound into the container at runtime.
 This ensures that Chai-1 outputs the PAE matrix required for `ipSAE` and `pDockQ` calculations.

-### Developer Setup for PAE Viewers
-The interactive PAE viewers are built using Node.js.
-If you need to modify or regenerate them, you must first install the required dependencies.
-This is a one-time setup:

-1. Navigate to the PAE viewer's directory:
-    ```bash
-    cd protein_ensemble_pred/html_report/pae-viewer
-    ```
-2. Install the required Node.js packages:
-    ```bash
-    npm install
-    ```
-After this, the main script will be able to build the PAE viewer files.
-The generated viewers are fully self-contained and do not require a web server to run.

 ## How it Works